OpenBEL/openbel-platform/README.md

 The OpenBEL Platform enables the building of computable BEL networks from a collection of managed BEL evidence.

-### Facets
+### What is provided?

+- API of BEL tools
-- BEL Evidence store
+- Storage of BEL evidence
-- Standardized biological identifiers
 - Expansion of BEL knowledge through reasoning
-- Build BEL networks from BEL Evidence store
+- Build BEL networks from evidence
-- Read in BEL Evidence from file, Write out BEL Evidence to file

 ### Roadmap